 Can Myelodysplastic Syndromes Be Prevented?

 There is no sure way to prevent myelodysplastic syndromes (MDS).
-But there are things you can do that might lower your risk.
+But there are some things you can do that might help lower your risk.

 Not smoking